raspberrypilearning/comic-character/en/step_7.md

 --- task ---

-Use the `.addEventListener` to link page loaded event to a response function.
+Use the `.addEventListener` to link a page load event to a response function.

 --- code ---
 ---